GSA/digitalgov.gov/content/posts/2017-06-28-hack-to-learn-at-the-library-of-congress.md

 The Eleanor Roosevelt Papers Project at George Washington University shared its [“My Day” collection](https://erpapers.columbian.gwu.edu/my-day?loclr=blogsig){.external} – Roosevelt’s daily syndicated newspaper column and the closest thing we have to her diary.
 George Washington University Libraries contributed their Tumblr End of Term Archive- text and metadata from 72 federal Tumblr blogs harvested as part of the End of Term Archive project.

-{{< legacy-img src="{{< link "files/2017/06/600-x-385-Hack-to-Learn-LOC-May-2017-ER\_mallet\_topics.png" >}}" alt="Topic modelling in MALLET with the Eleanor Roosevelt “My Day” collection.
+{{< legacy-img src="CDN/files/2017/06/600-x-385-Hack-to-Learn-LOC-May-2017-ER\_mallet\_topics.png" alt="Topic modelling in MALLET with the Eleanor Roosevelt “My Day” collection.
 MALLET generates a list of topics from a corpus and keywords composing those topics.
 An attendee suggested it would be a useful method for generating research topics for students (and we agree!)." >}}

 As excitement for hack-to-learn grew, the Smithsonian joined the fun by providing their [Phyllis Diller Gag file](https://transcription.si.edu/phyllis-diller-cards?loclr=blogsig){.external}.
 Donated to the Smithsonian American History Museum, the gag file is a physical card catalog containing 52,000 typewritten joke cards the comedian organized by subject.
 The Smithsonian Transcription Center put these joke cards online, and they were transcribed by the public in just a few weeks.
 Our event was the first time these transcriptions were used.

-{{< legacy-img src="{{< link "files/2017/06/600-x-598-Hack-to-Learn-LOC-May-2017-Phyllis-Diller-Gag-Gephi-network-data-visualization-copy.png" >}}" alt="Gephi network analysis visualization of the Phyllis Diller Gag file.
+{{< legacy-img src="CDN/files/2017/06/600-x-598-Hack-to-Learn-LOC-May-2017-Phyllis-Diller-Gag-Gephi-network-data-visualization-copy.png" alt="Gephi network analysis visualization of the Phyllis Diller Gag file.
 The circles (or nodes) represent joke authors and their relationship to each other based on their joke subjects." >}}

 To encourage immediate access to the data and tools, we spent a significant amount of time readying these four data sets so ready-to-load versions were available.
 For the MARC records to be amenable for the mapping tool Carto, for example, Wendy Mann, Head of George Mason University Data Services, had to reduce the size of the set, then convert the 1,000 row files to csv using MarcEdit, map the MARC fields as column headings, create load files for MARC fields in each file, and then mass edit column names in OpenRefine so that each field name began with a character as opposed to a number (a Carto requirement).